nicolasfalesy/QuickClickerGame/README.md

+# Quick Clicker - by Nicolas Falesy

-# Press enter as fast as possible in this simple, yet fun game.
+## Press enter as fast as possible in this simple, yet fun game.

 ### *KNOWN ISSUES*
  - If two or more users get the same score, it doesn't work properly - need to use an array list to fix that